Welcome Band Parents & families!

 Congratulations on being a member of the Central High Grizzly Band whether as a performer or a parent.
 Band is life changing and we hope you find this a very positive experience.
 We want to make sure you, as parents understand the “Band Life’ so you can know how to best support your student(s), after all it requires a lot from families including two things that in today’s world that can seem scary; your time & money.

-This is a highly visible, award winning Music program including Grand Sweepstakes at Festival of Champions, 1st place Heritage Festival- Seattle, Unanimous Superiors 4 years straight at CMEA US Davis Wind Ensemble Festival, SJV CGPR Scholastic Open Class Marching Percussion Champions, Festival of Gold Invitational Washington DC 1st place and many more.
+This is a highly visible, award winning Music program including New York Carnegie Hall, Grand Sweepstakes at Festival of Champions, 1st place Heritage Festival- Seattle, Unanimous Superiors 4 years straight at CMEA US Davis Wind Ensemble Festival, SJV CGPR Scholastic Open Class Marching Percussion Champions, Festival of Gold Invitational Washington DC 1st place and many more.
 So you can see this program provides great opportunities for your student to develop and mature musically and educationally for many facets of their future.

 Director: Mr. Leonard Ingrande